toextendmylimits/Meta_Coding/track-progress/memorize-170724.md

 | 71.
 Simplify Path | Beware variant that there is parent directory already, so pop all non-null parts into stack first
 | 986 variant https://leetcode.com/discuss/interview-question/883800/facebook-phone-merge-sorted-arrays-merge-two-sorted-interval-lists | Beware check condition: not result or, also dry run code
 | 708.
 Insert into a Sorted Circular Linked List | Too difficult, just memorize the three cases and code
+| 1091.
+Shortest Path in Binary Matrix | Need to review.
+Beware to return shortest path using backtrace